 All of these actions also lead to long-term financial health because you’re spending and saving in a way that truly works for you.
 Once that behavior becomes a habit, you’ll be on a positive trajectory throughout your future.

 3. Get Help from a Credit Repair Company

 When you have negative information on your credit reports, including collection accounts, it might be worth your while to find a reputable credit repair service to help.
 The best ones employ staff lawyers and paralegals who know credit law inside and out and are professionals when it comes to the art of negotiation and repairing bad credit.

 Not only will you likely see better results by hiring a credit repair company compared to taking on creditors and debt collectors on your own, you’ll also save yourself a significant amount of time and effort.

 Disputing just a single negative item on your credit report can take hours on the phone over the course of several calls.
-A credit repair company does the work for you.
+They do all the work for you.

 If you just have one or two items, the company may not recommend hiring them.
 But if it looks like several negative items are impacting your report and have the potential to be removed, it’s worth scheduling that call.

 You can also receive advice on the best way to negotiate with your creditors and what kind of settlements, if any, to agree to.

 And since you’ll be dealing with seasoned professionals, you don’t have to worry about saying the wrong thing on the phone to your collectors.
 The stress and squeamishness are taken away by someone who fully understands the law and your rights.